Information and How to Apply

 More Information and To Apply

 Our course of study provides a course listing, descriptions, and required units.
 Also see prerequisites and requirements and how to apply.
-The next cohort begins in January, 2015 and the application deadline is October 31, 2014.
+The next cohort begins in January, 2015 and the application deadline has been extended to November 30, 2014.